 - Obey the law, have no criminal record, and get a police certificate (if required).

 - Prove to an officer that you will leave Canada when your study permit expires.

 Post-graduation work permit

-You may be eligible for a post-graduation work permit (PGWP) if you graduated from a designated learning institution (DLI) and want to stay in Canada temporarily to work.
+You may be eligible for a post-graduation work permit (PGWP) if you graduated from a designated learning institution (DLI) and want to stay in the country temporarily to work.

-- your study permit has been valid within the last 180 days
+- have a study permit that has been valid within the last 180 days

 - completed a study program at a designated learning institution that was at least 8 months long, and that led to a degree, diploma, or certificate

 - maintained full-time status as a student in Canada during each semester of your study program